InVinCiblezz/ssa-skeleton/hw5/tinyURL.md

 **Deployment environment**: AWS Elastic Beanstalk, with a load balancer and auto-scaling of the Tomcat instances.

 The backend is a single stateless Java application.
 It response to several kinds of requests.
-Requests for static HTML, CSS, JS, and image files are handled by bundling those files directly [in the war file (链接到外部网站。)](https://docs.oracle.com/javaee/5/tutorial/doc/bnadx.html).
+Requests for static HTML, CSS, JS, and image files are handled by bundling those files directly [in the war file](https://docs.oracle.com/javaee/5/tutorial/doc/bnadx.html).

 **Scalablility**:
 1. Different Server keeps different initial value for the tiny URL.